-Setting up Metadata
+Setting Up Metadata

 Metadata represent the attributes of documents and are assigned to content types.
-Metadata must be created before content types.
+Metadata must be created before the content types.
 Document Central supports various types of metadata, including Text, Integer, Boolean, DateTime, Number, and GUID.
 The type defines the input options for the metadata values.

-To create and publish metadata, follow these steps:
+To create metadata, follow these steps:

 - Navigate through the Document Central - Administrator role center.